6 Easy Winter Weekend Getaways in Michigan (That Feel Like a Mini Vacation)

 You don’t have to fly somewhere tropical to enjoy winter.

-Sometimes the best adventures are right here — a short drive away, a cozy hotel, fresh snow, and a weekend to recharge.
+Sometimes the best getaways are closer than you think — a cozy hotel, fresh snow, a charming small town, and a weekend that gives you space to recharge.

-I’d love to know… have you visited any of these spots?
-Or do you have a favorite winter getaway I should add to my list?
-Tell me in the comments — I’m always looking for new places to explore.
+I’d love to know — have you visited any of these destinations?
+Or do you have a favorite Michigan winter getaway I should add to my list?